 - Represent Esperanza Shelter at “tabling” events in the community

-- Answer the Hotline number at our Shelter
+- Train to answer the Hotline number at our Shelter

 - Volunteer to create and manage your own original fundraising idea